Joey Molland: Career

-Molland and former Badfinger bandmate Tom Evans recorded two albums under the Badfinger name, Airwaves in 1978, and Say No More in 1981.
-He and Evans split after Say No More and the two performed in rival touring Badfinger bands until Evans' suicide in 1983.
+Molland and former Badfinger bandmate Tom Evans recorded two albums under the Badfinger name, Airwaves in 1979, and Say No More in 1981.
+He and Evans split after Say No More and the two performed in rival touring Badfinger bands until Evans's suicide in November 1983.

-Molland's career since 1983 has been with various rock groups and duos, and performing tours under the Badfinger name or as "Joey Molland's Badfinger".
-Earlier versions of these groups sometimes included original Badfinger drummer Mike Gibbins.
-Molland was instrumental in releasing a 1974 live recording of Badfinger on Rykodisc in 1991, called Day After Day: Live, which received mixed critical reactions due to overdubbing and a rearranged track order.

-Molland's solo recordings have been well received.
+Molland's solo recordings were well received.
 His first, After The Pearl, was released in 1983 on Earthtone Records.
 His second, The Pilgrim, was released in 1992 on Rykodisc.
 His third, This Way Up, was independently released in 2001.
+Following the death of Mike Gibbins in October 2005, he became the last surviving member from Badfinger's classic line-up.
 His 2013 album, Return To Memphis, was released on 13 December.
-His latest album Be True To Yourself on Omnivore Recordings was released 12 July 2021, featuring the single ″Rainy Day Man."

-Molland went back into the studio in 2015 with members of 10,000 Maniacs (Ladies First) to release a new version on the classic song, "Sweet Tuesday Morning" from Badfinger's 1972 album Straight Up.
-The collaboration, in partnership with HAIL!
-Fredonia Records of the State University of New York at Fredonia has aimed to "expand support to those in need of help and increase community empowerment" with proceeds supporting global non-for-profit organization, WhyHunger.
+Molland returned to the studio in 2015 with members of 10,000 Maniacs (Ladies First) to release a new version on the classic song, "Sweet Tuesday Morning" from Badfinger's 1972 album Straight Up.

-In late 2019 Molland toured with Todd Rundgren, Jason Scheff, Micky Dolenz and Christopher Cross in celebration of the Beatles' self-titled double album, under the banner "It Was Fifty Years Ago Today – A Tribute to the Beatles’ White Album".
+In late 2019 Molland toured with Todd Rundgren, Jason Scheff, Micky Dolenz and Christopher Cross in celebration of the Beatles' self-titled double album, under the banner "It Was Fifty Years Ago Today – A Tribute to the Beatles' White Album".
 Molland performed the Badfinger songs "Baby Blue" and "No Matter What".

-Personal life

-Molland lives in Minnesota with his girlfriend and her son.
-He has two grown children, Joseph Charles III and Shaun.
-He continues to tour under the name Joey Molland's Badfinger.
+He continued to tour under the name Joey Molland's Badfinger.

+His last album Be True To Yourself was released by Omnivore Recordings on 12 July 2021 and featured the single "Rainy Day Man".
+Julian Lennon was a contributor.

+Personal life and death

+Molland was born in Edge Hill, Liverpool on 21 June 1947.
+He was married to Katherine Lee "Kathie" Wiggins, who was a native of Minnesota, from 1972 until her death in 2009.
+They had two sons, Joey III and Shaun.
+At the time of his death in March 2025, Molland was in a longtime relationship with Mary Joyce.

+Molland died from complications of diabetes at a hospital in St. Louis Park, Minnesota, on 1 March 2025.
+He was 77.